PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Evaluation

 \subsection{Robustness of the scoring algorithm}

-The multi‐point scoring algorithm (Algorithm~\ref{alg:multi-public}) is evaluated against entropy‐based sampling \cite{settles2008analysis} and core‐set sampling \cite{sener2018activelearningconvolutionalneural} on MNIST, CIFAR-10 and CIFAR-100.
-After normalization and Gaussian blurring, each dataset is split into a pre‐training set (Alice’s initial data), a held‐out test set, and \(N\) contributing sets with skewed class distributions to simulate heterogeneity.
+The scoring algorithm (Algorithm~\ref{alg:multi-public}) is evaluated against entropy‐based sampling \cite{settles2008analysis} and core‐set sampling \cite{sener2018activelearningconvolutionalneural} on MNIST, CIFAR-10 and CIFAR-100.
+After normalization and Gaussian blurring, each dataset is split into a pre‐training set (Alice’s initial data), a held‐out test set, and \(N\) contributing sets.

+To simulate heterogeneous contributors, the contributing sets are randomly skewed: some contain only one labeled class, some consist of a single data point repeated multiple times, and others contain mixed classes with random label distributions.
+The scoring algorithm is expected to prioritize datasets that most improve the model and thus boost test accuracy.

 Using LeNet for MNIST, ResNet20 for CIFAR-10 and VGG-8 for CIFAR-100 (same setup as above), our framework comprises: representative selection \(\mathcal{S}\) via K‐Center‐Greedy \cite{sener2018activelearningconvolutionalneural}; loss \(\ell=\mathcal{L}_{\mathrm{CE}}\); uncertainty \(\mathcal{U}\) as Shannon entropy; diversity \\\(\mathcal{D}(D_B^x,D_R^x)=\max_{a\in D_B^x\setminus D_R^x}\min_{b\in D_R^x}\|a-b\|\); and scoring \(f(\ell,u,d)=\alpha_1\ell+\alpha_2u+\alpha_3d\) with \(\alpha_1=0.2\), \(\alpha_2=0.1\), \(\alpha_3=0.7\) via grid search.